ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 used to verify the signature belongs to the third-party manager; otherwise the public key used belongs to the Service Operator.

-The signature itself is computed over a `TreeHeadTBS` structure which incorporates the log's current state as well as long-term log configuration:
+The signature itself is computed over a `TreeHeadTBS` structure, which incorporates the log's current state as well as long-term log configuration:

 ~~~ tls-presentation